 Western Hemisphere Land and Sea

-Under the Western Hemisphere Travel Initiative, children under 16 do not need a passport when travelling.
+Under the Western Hemisphere Travel Initiative, children under 16 do not need a travel passport.
 These include the United States, Canada, Mexico, Bermuda, and the Caribbean.
 You must present your child’s birth certificate.

 Application for child’s passport

 Applying for your child’s passport is a little complicated.
 You must be present at the office with your child.
-If the parent cannot be present for any reason, you must have your signature on a recognized notice.
+You must have your signature on a recognized notice if the parent is absent.
 If there is a court issue, you must provide proof of the court order.
-You must submit documents of your identity and proof of your relationship with your child.
+You must submit identity documents and evidence of your relationship with your child.
 The child’s citizenship certificate must be provided at the same time.
-You will need to bring a photocopy along with the original certificate of all the certificates.
+You must bring a photocopy and the original certificate of all the credentials.

 You can see this post from us.
 Can I travel after filing the U.S. citizenship application?

-Besides, it usually takes 04 to 06 weeks to get the passport approved.
+Besides, getting the passport approved usually takes 04 to 06 weeks.

-The price of a minor’s passport is $60-115 for approval.
+A minor’s passport is $60-115 for approval.
 And a $ 35 acceptance fee.
-You can get a passport quickly for an extra charge.
+You can get a ticket quickly for an extra charge.

 At what age does a baby need a passport to travel?

-While this may be true for U.S.A. citizens, there are still countries that will want you to bring along another form of I.D. such as a birth certificate if your baby is under 18 months old.
-It is good to check ahead before you plan any trips anywhere to avoid any unnecessary stress during your travels!
+While this may be true for U.S.A. citizens, there are still countries that will want you to bring along another form of I.D., such as a birth certificate if your baby is under 18 months old.
+It is good to check before planning any trips anywhere to avoid any unnecessary stress during your travels!

 The more you plan, the easier your Travel will be.
-How you manage your travel time, documents, flights, and hotels are entirely up to you.
+Managing your travel time, documents, flights, and hotels is entirely up to you.
 We hope you enjoyed reading this “Can Babies Travel Without a Passport?” post.